When’s the last time you experienced an existential or identity crisis?

 I could go on.

-We can’t be perfect.perfection is impossible
+We can’t be perfect.

 We have to accept that life and death are connected.
 We can make the most local choices from smaller farms and support regenerative agriculture and permaculture practices as we are able.
 All of this according to our own nutrient requirements and our geographical location.